gitkraken/gitkraken-client-docs/gitkraken-client/current.md

  - Improved performance in the Commit Graph when moving between commits using the up/down keys.
  - Fixed an issue where inviting users to an organization would silently fail.
  - Added missing options for `detached head` context menu: `Copy commit sha`, `Solo`, `Hide`, `Create patch` and `Create cloud patch`.
- - Fixed an issue where Gitlab Self Managed Workspaces would not load repos, merge requests, or issues if a repo was deleted.
+ - Fixed an issue where GitLab Self-Managed Workspaces would not load repos, merge requests, or issues if a repo was deleted.
+ - Fixed an issue where some deep links may not be recognized by GitKraken Client.
+ - Fixed an issue where patch files containing multi-byte characters could fail to apply.

  ### New actions from Focus View